LMD-nat/tutorial_jsPsych/README.md

 ## What are we building? ##

-We're going to build four small experiments, and then one big experiment with all four tasks together.
+We're going to build four small experiments, and then (maybe) one big experiment with all four tasks together.

 1. A questionnaire :question:
 2. A bilingualism task :speech_balloon: